 Related UK Data Archive studies:

 The EUL version of the WERS Cross-Section Survey, 2004 and Panel Survey, 1998-2004; Wave 2 study is held under SN 5294.
 The EUL version of the WERS Cross-Section Survey 1998 is held under SN 3955.
-Further details and links to these and other WERS studies available under a standard EUL can be found on the Workplace Employee Relations Survey list of datasets web page.
+The EUL version of the WERS 2011 is held under SN 7226.
+Further details and links to these and other WERS studies available under a standard EUL can be found on the Workplace Employee Relations Survey list of datasets webpage.

-Further information about the survey is available from the WERS98 Data Dissemination Service and the WERS 2004 Information and Advice Service (WIAS) websites, and the Department of Business Innovation and Skills' 1998 Workplace Employee Relations Survey and Workplace Employment Relations Survey web pages.
+Further information about the survey is available from the WERS 2004 Information and Advice Service (WIAS) website and the Department of Business Innovation and Skills' Workplace Employee Relations Survey webpages.

-The Cross-Section Survey of Managers contains questions on recruitment and training, consultation and communication, employee representation, pay determination and payment systems, grievance and discipline, equal opportunities, work-life balance, health and safety, flexibility, establishment performance, change, and attitudes to work.
+Survey questions are similar but vary somewhat between years.
+The Cross-Section Survey of Managers across the various years has included questions on workplace characteristics, recruitment and training, consultation and communication, employee representation, pay determination and payment systems, grievance and discipline, collective disputes and procedures, equal opportunities, work-life balance, health and safety, workforce flexibility, establishment performance, workplace change, experience of the recession, and attitudes to work.